danielribes/fp_erlang_course/README.md

 # Functional Programming in Erlang The University of Kent

-My exercises and comment in this course about Functional programming in Erlang
+My exercises and comments in this course about Functional programming in Erlang

 * Week 1
 * Week 2